 Our geography curriculum has been planned and mapped to ensure that children develop a coherent understanding of the interconnected physical and human processes that explain how the Earth's features at different scales are shaped and have changed over time.

 Learning in geography begins in the EYFS, where children explore their environment and immediate surroundings as well as learning through stories.
 Children are encouraged to ask questions about their environment, make comments and offer their own suggestions when considering similarities and differences and the impact they themselves can have on their environment for better or worse.

 Through Key Stages 1 and 2, enquiry-led units of learning are sequenced to build a deepening understanding of the interaction between physical and human processes in the formation of landscapes and environments at local, national and global scales.
 Geographical skills are progressively developed, including the collection of data through fieldwork, the interpretation of different sources of geographical information and map work.
 Geographical vocabulary is taught systematically and progressively throughout the school.
 Pupils are also taught how to interpret and communicate geographical information and retrieval activities are practised regularly to secure learned knowledge.

 Geography at Alverton is taught as a discipline in its own right but it is also deeply embedded in our cross-curricular topic work as we believe that learning in geography has strong links to other areas of the curriculum that help to enrich geographical understanding.
 Children at Alverton will become increasingly aware of the geography of the local environment and of significant human and physical features in the wider world as well as current geographical issues and dilemmas.

-Our curriculum is fully inclusive for all and we ensure all children have the same entitlement to a broad curriculum by making adaptations where needed.
+Supporting Pupils with SEND in Geography

+At Alverton, teaching and learning is structured to support all pupils, including those with SEND, to progressively build on identified core knowledge to know, do and remember more.
+To achieve this, we adapt our curriculum in every subject to remove barriers to learning for pupils with SEND according to their individual needs and make subject-specific adaptations as appropriate.